mom, noun \ˈmäm , ˈməm \ to care for or to protect

-We offer photography education for moms who want to beautifully capture, develop, and preserve life’s memories, while staying present in the process.
+Our club offers photography education and a creative community for moms who want to beautifully capture, develop, and preserve life’s memories, while staying present and joyful in the process.

-And when you do that, you'll welcome the feeling of being more present, mindful, creative, and courageous in daily life...
+And when you do that, you'll welcome the feeling of being more mindful and courageous in daily life...

 ... because I never felt ‘good enough’ at any of the art forms I pursued.
 And I pursued quite a few...